Doctorate in Mathematics Education

 - EDRE 7210 Regression Analysis in Education (4 credits)

 - EDRE 7330 Research Design in Education (4 credits)

 - EDRE 7500 Introduction to Qualitative Methods in Education (4 credits)

 - EDTE 8040 Writing for Professional Publication in Education (3 credits)

-- One additional graduate-level research course chosen in consultation with student’s doctoral committee
+- One additional graduate-level research course is chosen in consultation with the student’s doctoral committee

 Mathematics Education Specialization: minimum 24 semester hours

 - At least 9 semester hours of graduate level mathematics courses are chosen in consultation with the doctoral committee to extend the depth and breadth of prior mathematical proficiency.